eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/publisher/dataWriterListener/dataWriterListener.rst

 DataWriterListener
 ==================

-DataWriterListener is an abstract class defining the callbacks that will be triggered in response to state changes on the :ref:`dds_layer_publisher_dataWriter`.
+:class:`DataWriterListener` is an abstract class defining the callbacks that will be triggered in response to state changes on the :ref:`dds_layer_publisher_dataWriter`.
 By default, all these callbacks are empty and do nothing.
 The user should implement a specialization of this class overriding the callbacks that are needed on the application.
 Callbacks that are not overridden will maintain their empty implementation.

-DataWriterListener defines the following callbacks:
+:class:`DataWriterListener` defines the following callbacks:

  * **on_publication_matched**: The :ref:`dds_layer_publisher_dataWriter` has found a
    :ref:`dds_layer_subscriber_dataReader` that matches the :ref:`dds_layer_topic_topic` and has